The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

 Larry Busacca/Shutterstock

-The actress and model is also mom to Zoë Kravitz, her daughter with ex-husband Lenny Kravitz, whom Bonet met at a concert in 1986 when she was 19, eloped to Las Vegas with in 1987 and welcomed daughter Zoë Kravitz with in 1988.
+The actress and model is also mom to Zoë Kravitz, her daughter with ex-husband Lenny Kravitz, whom Bonet met at a concert in 1986 when she was 19 and eloped to Las Vegas with in 1987.
+Zoë was born in 1988.

 "One day I turned around and I looked at him and I knew, that was my man," Bonet said on The Arsenio Hall Show in 1989.